kacperzuk/seconn/README.md

 Message type is EncryptedData (0x02).
 Payload contains:

-1. a CBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC, no padding)
+1. a ECBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC, no padding)
 2. Encrypted message (ciphertext).
 See Message Encryption for details.

 Message encryption